 Equity in Education: A Guide To Supporting Your Disadvantaged Students

-However, achieving equity doesn’t come without its challenges.
-This article will explore how continued efforts and strategic approaches within the classroom and a school can lead towards greater equity in education.
+This article explores how continued efforts and strategic approaches within districts, schools and individual classrooms can lead to greater educational equity.

 What is equity in education?

-Equity in education is the principle that all students, regardless of their background or circumstances, deserve an equal opportunity to succeed within the education system.
+Equity in an educational environment is the principle that all students, regardless of their background or circumstances, receive the opportunity to succeed and reach their academic goals within the education system.
+As such, it creates a level playing field for all learners.

-The achievement gap, largely attributed to inequity, is the disparities in educational performance or attainment between different groups of students.
-These groups can be categorized by:
+The academic achievement gap, largely attributed to inequity, is the disparities in student performance or educational attainment between different groups.
+These groups can be categorized by a student’s background, including:

 • Race